 - Subsidized vs Unsubsidized Loan: Which to Repay First?

 Subsidized and Unsubsidized Loan: Meaning

 Subsidized loans are available only to undergraduates.
 The objective of subsidized loans is to support students who need more financial backing.
-And, this is why students applying for this loan have to demonstrate financial need.
+And this is why students applying for this loan have to demonstrate financial need.
 No interest accrues on such loans during the period the student is in school.
 Also, no interest accrues during the deferment period.

 However, unsubsidized student loans are available for all, whether they are pursuing graduate or undergraduate programs or a professional degree.
 The interest on these loans starts accruing immediately on disbursement.
-Moreover, the interest that remains unpaid prior to the grace or loan deferment period is capitalized.
+Moreover, the interest that remains unpaid before the grace or loan deferment period is capitalized.
 Further, students applying for this loan do not need to demonstrate any financial need as well.

 Subsidized vs Unsubsidized Loan: Differences

 Below are the differences between subsidized vs unsubsidized loans:

 Who can Borrow?